Retirement Retirement Planning

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-With 2024 already underway, some substantial changes to retirement plans are in effect.
-These modifications could significantly impact your financial strategies.
+This year has seen some substantial changes to retirement plans, and these modifications could significantly impact your financial strategies.

 Maybe you were considering retiring early, but the new options for saving more might make you reconsider.